thunderrabbit/journal-hugo/content/blog/2019/09/07helping-people-see-past-lives.md

 [![Past Lives Glasgow,KY Michael Vines Flickr files](//b.robnugen.com/blog/2019/thumbs/Past_Lives_Glasgow,KY_Michael_Vines_Flickr_files.jpg)](//b.robnugen.com/blog/2019/Past_Lives_Glasgow,KY_Michael_Vines_Flickr_files.jpg)

-I put a question mark on the title because I cannot really prove the visions are related to past lives, but this is a fun way to lead people through a process to see their past lives.
+I put a question mark on the title because I cannot really prove the visions are related to past lives, but this is a fun way to guide people through a process to see what could be their past lives.

     Each participant gets into a relaxed position, usually either sitting in a chair, or laying down, or otherwise sitting against